 or even for more general perturbed networks:

-almost periodic breathers with frequency-preserving do exist, and the frequencies are of Bourgain's Diophantine type in Definition \ref{FULLDio}, provided that these systems satisfy certain assumptions.
-Next, we briefly outline the primary motivations and our main contributions.
+frequency-preserving almost periodic breathers do persist, provided that these systems satisfy certain assumptions.
+Moreover, these frequencies are of Bourgain's Diophantine type (see Definition \ref{FULLDio}).
+Next, we briefly outline the \textbf{primary motivations} and our \textbf{main contributions}.
 It is well known that constructing full-dimensional invariant tori for infinite-dimensional Hamiltonian systems is a challenging problem.
-Existing results are almost exclusively of Arnold's type, which allow for frequency-drifting and focus primarily on measure estimates.
-From a dynamical systems perspective, a fundamental question is how many of the original dynamics survive perturbations, with the persistence of invariant tori being the most basic one in this context.
-Equally important is the \textit{preservation of toral frequencies}.
-Consequently, in finite dimensions, the Kolmogorov theorem regarding frequency-preserving, has been extensively studied.
+Existing results are almost exclusively of Arnold type, which allow for frequency-drifting and focus primarily on measure estimates.
+From the viewpoint of dynamical systems, a central question is the extent to which the original dynamics persists under small perturbations.
+In this context, the persistence of invariant tori is of fundamental importance.
+Equally important is the \textit{preservation of frequencies}.
+Consequently, in finite dimensions, the Kolmogorov theorem concerning frequency preservation has been extensively studied.
 In stark contrast, rigorous statements of such results appear to be entirely absent in the infinite-dimensional setting.
-It is worth noting that, for a frequency prescribed universally (in the measure-theoretic sense), it is \textit{preferable} to utilize the infinite-dimensional Diophantine condition introduced by Bourgain \cite{MR2180074}, see details from Corsi \textit{et al.} \cite{MR4781767}.
-Thus, achieving such a Kolmogorov-type result with Bourgain's nonresonance (or even weaker) is of independent interest, which is one of the primary motivations for this paper.
-While from the perspective of physical applications, many nonlinear models are inherently nondegenerate.
-Thus, intuitively, one should expect that these systems may preserve more of the dynamics of the unperturbed systems under perturbation, such as breathers and their frequencies.
+It is worth noting that, for a frequency prescribed universally (in the measure-theoretic sense), it is \textit{preferable} to use the infinite-dimensional Diophantine condition introduced by Bourgain \cite{MR2180074}; see Corsi \textit{et al.} \cite{MR4781767} for details.
+Thus, achieving such a Kolmogorov-type result with Bourgain's non-resonance condition (or even weaker) is of independent interest, which is one of the primary motivations for this paper.
+On the other hand, from the perspective of physical applications, many nonlinear models are inherently nondegenerate.
+Thus, intuitively, one might expect that these systems may preserve more of the unperturbed dynamics under perturbation, such as breathers and their frequencies.
 This is indeed a \textit{novel} finding and constitutes another primary motivation for our work.
-The reason it was previously unknown is perhaps the lack of an appropriate infinite-dimensional Kolmogorov theorem based on Bourgain's Diophantine nonresonance.
-Moreover, once the frequency can be preserved, there is \textit{no need} for any spectral asymptotics (e.g., as in Bourgain \cite{MR2180074} and Kuksin and P\"oschel \cite{MR1370761}).
-Instead, it is only necessary to ensure certain well-definedness, which is highly desirable from an applied perspective, at least in lattice systems.
+This was previously unknown perhaps due to the lack of an appropriate infinite-dimensional Kolmogorov theorem based on Bourgain's Diophantine non-resonance condition.
+Furthermore, when the frequency is preserved, there is \textit{no need} to assume any spectral asymptotics (e.g., as in Bourgain \cite{MR2180074} and Kuksin--P\"oschel \cite{MR1370761}).
+Instead, it is only necessary to ensure certain well-definedness, which is highly desirable from an applied perspective, at least in \textit{networks (lattice systems)}.